ARM-software/arm-trusted-firmware/docs/components/ffa-manifest-binding.rst

 - stream-ids
    - value type: <prop-encoded-array>
-   - A list of (id, mem-manage) pair, where:

-      - id: A unique <u32> value amongst all devices assigned to the partition.
+   - List of IDs where an ID is a unique <u32> value amongst all devices assigned to the partition.

-- interrupts [mandatory]
+- interrupts
    - value type: <prop-encoded-array>
    - A list of (id, attributes) pair describing the device interrupts, where: